Study Abroad (International) or Off-Campus (Domestic) Programs

-There are a multitude of study abroad/off-campus options available for those interested in Environmental Studies.
+There are a multitude of international study abroad or domestic off-campus options available for those interested in Environmental Studies.
 Programs that have been particularly popular with our students include the School for International Training (SIT), Denmark's International Study Program and various programs in the UK, Australia and New Zealand.

 All of our ES majors are strongly encouraged to study abroad.
 Here are a few useful links to begin your search for some eye-opening experiences in a location far away from Bloomington, Illinois.
 Visit IWU's International Office for more information on a variety of programs, in addition to transfer of credits, financial aid and other concerns.